“Bullying., Nobody wishes his or her child to be bullied. You shouldn’t have to put with it nor should your child”.

-Head Teacher- If your child is still deing bullied go see the Head Teacher.
-Make out a short list of points you want answered and ask to see a copy of the school anti-bullying policy.
+Head Teacher- If your child is still being bullied, go and see the Head Teacher.
+Write out a short list of points you want answered and ask to see a copy of the school anti-bullying policy.

 Board of Governors- If the bullying still continues contact the Board of Governors.
 Threaten Police involvement if there is no action.

 Police- In cases of assault/theft (your child has been attacked, or has his/her property stolen), then report this to the POLICE even if the bully is under 10.
 Ask the police to make out a charge sheet.
 Getting the police involved frightens the bully and makes the school react quickly.

 Local Government- wherever you live there will be a local authority that licences schools – write to them.
 Your letter must begin: